Product

 After learning the benefits of IT management tools, the next step is to choose the best platform for your specific needs.
 Let’s walk you through the key steps to help you make the right decision.

-Before anything else, you must assess what your team or business actually needs.
+Before anything else, you should assess what your team or business actually needs.

-Are you looking to improve network monitoring?
-Or do you need better security controls?
+Are you looking to improve network management and monitoring, or do you need better security controls?

 Make a list of your company's biggest pain points.
 For MSPs, this might include managing multiple client environments.